MMoussa14/TB_GNN_Inhibition/README.md

 # TB_gnn_Inhibition
-Uses original gnn model with added inhibitors and weighted loss.
+Uses original Graph Neural Network (GNN) model with the addition of inhibitors and weighted loss.